 Documentation helps you get more out of the collections and APIs that you work with in Postman.
 View documentation to learn more about the requests in a collection or how to interact with an API's endpoints.

 By default, documentation for a collection or API is private.
-You can view the documentation for any collections or APIs that have been shared with you directly or through a team workspace.
+You can view the documentation for any collections or APIs that have been shared with you directly or through an internal workspace.

 Documentation writers can also choose to publish their documentation to make it publicly available.
 Anyone in the world can view the public documentation using a browser.
 If the associated collection is in a public workspace, people can also view the collection in Postman.